 Scroll down page for all images

-Once an artist always an artist, I knew I wanted to be an artist the first time I visited the Metropolitan Museum of Art in N.Y.C. as a kid on a shcool trip.
-Above the coat check counter was the massive painting of Joan of Arc by Jules Bastien-Lepage.
-I just stood and stared at it gobsmacked mouth open and thought to myself 'I want to do that', and that was it I was an artist from that point on.
-As a teenager I apprenticed in a photo retouching studio in New York City and went on to be a commercial artist, I didn't start doing fine are painting seriously till after my mother died of cancer in 1997 and it made me realise how short life is.
+As a teenager I apprenticed in a photo retouching studio in New York City and went on to be a commercial artist, I didn't start doing fine are painting seriously till after my mother died of cancer in 1997 and it made me realize how short life is.
 I came to Scotland to attend Edinburgh College of Art in 2006 to get the piece of paper to say I was a 'real' artist and have been here since.
-My family, both sides, are from Glasgow and I lived there when I was two and my brother was born, but the family moved back to the U.S. shortly after.
-So I am the first one to come back to the homeland- and I love it here in Scotland!
+My family, both sides, are from Glasgow, I am the first one to come back to the homeland- and I love it here in Scotland!

-Pencil, charcoal, pastels, watercolour, acrylic, marker, ink, mixed media, recyclables, card and anything else I can think of to suit the job at hand.
+Pencil, charcoal, pastels, watercolour, acrylic, oils, marker, ink, mixed media, recyclables, card and anything else I can think of to suit the job at hand.

 I hope to achieve one of two things with my work, or preferably both.
 One, to touch the viewers emotions, two, to make them think.

-Think about what?
-Well, to think about perceptions, I want each viewer to relate to the art on a personal level, to interpret the work as how it relates to them and their personal experiences.
+To think about perceptions, I want each viewer to relate to the art on a personal level, to interpret the work as how it relates to them and their personal experiences.

-As people we are
+As people we are conditioned to 'see' thi

 I hope to achieve one of two things with my work, or preferably both.
 One, to touch the viewers emotions, two, to make them think.

-Think about what?
-Well, to think about perceptions, I want each viewer to relate to the art on a personal level, to interpret the work as how it relates to them and their personal experiences.
+To think about perceptions, I want each viewer to relate to the art on a personal level, to interpret the work as how it relates to them and their personal experiences.

 As people we are conditioned to 'see' things in a way that is fitting to how we have been influenced by society around us.
 More often than not images we see everyday are produced with the goal of presenting what the creator wants us to 'think' the image is about, not an accurate depiction of the reality of what ever the subject is.
 We are bombarded from every angle with images of how we should look, act, and the life style we should aspire to.